How A Top Enterprise Sales Rep at Shopify Uses Account-Based Selling

-- Marketing and sales are revenue centres.
+- Marketing and sales are revenue centers.

-- We target them in an ecommerce business first.
+- We target them in an e-commerce business first.
 They are measured based on growth metrics.
 Cost isn’t much of an issue here because they are focused on delivering new revenue growth.
 Strongest case when we get to C-Suite level to back me up.

 - They may complain about spending and even justify their existence if your technology can do what they do better.
 So we have to create the best ROI scenario that is echoed by marketing and sales that this is the best allocation of funding.

 - Executives care about ROI –– revenues and costs come to play here.
-Ideally you want to check the IT boxes and have a champion from marketing and sales championing the initiative to the executive team.
+Ideally, you want to check the IT boxes and have a champion from marketing and sales championing the initiative to the executive team.

 The triangle of account-based selling that we focus on looks like this: